 My guess?
 5 or 10 miles faster from any one of the three cars directly involved in the crash and I’d have been given 22 less years with my parents.
 20 years less with my grandmother.
 My kids would have never had the experience of my parents in their lives.
 I would have never had the experience of chatting mother to mother with my own mother and grandmother.

-There is an alternate universe me whose life dramatically changed on March 9, 1997.
+There is an alternate universe me who has a life dramatically changed on March 9, 1997.

 Cherish the people you love.
 Life can change quickly and irreversibly.